 An introduction & invitation to the region

-Burgundy is one of the most fascinating regions in France, often labelled as the "Land of fine art and living", it is fully of surprises and contrasts.
+Burgundy is one of the most fascinating regions in France, often labelled as the "Land of fine art and living", it is full of surprises and contrasts.
 A vast and varied landscape with wide fertile river beds, dense forests, granite hills and limestone valleys.

 Day to day life is easy to enjoy and always at a snail's pace.
 The secret is good food and good wine, with a dash of lush vegetation gently carved by winding country lanes in rolling hillsides.
 The ancient capital city Dijon is an absolute must to visit when you are in the area.